HeegerGao/CRIL/README.md

 Run the following code to train the models:
 `python3 main.py`

-Note: you cannot run with only one click.
-See the instructions in main.py.
+Note: you cannot run with only one click for various reasons.
+See the instructions in [main.py](https://github.com/HeegerGao/CRIL/blob/main/main.py).

 ## Citing-CRIL